 Domain control in Miro Security settings

 How licensing works

-When inviting new users, Company Admins can choose a license for the invitee depending on the subscription setup.
-If your subscription is enrolled in Flexible Licensing Program (FLP), it is possible to select Free or Free Restricted license.
+When inviting new users, Company Admins can choose a license for the invitee depending on their subscription setup.

-Users invited by non-admin members or automatically provisioned to your subscription via JIT, SCIM, or Domain control will get the subscription default license:
+Users invited by non-admins, or automatically provisioned to your subscription via JIT, SCIM, or Domain control, will be assigned the default license:

-- for plans with no FLP (Flexible Licensing Program) - Full license.
-If the organization has insufficient Full licenses, auto-captured users will get Free Restricted licenses
+- for plans with non-flexible licensing (non-FLP): the default license is a Full license (if the organization has insufficient Full licenses, auto-captured users will get Free Restricted licenses)

-- for plans with FLP - default FLP license (Free or Free Restricted)
+- for plans with the Flexible Licensing Program (FLP): the default license can be Free or Free Restricted

 Frequently asked questions

-Does Domain control with enabled option to capture new users activates the same feature as JIT (forcing users with certain domains to join a default team in an Enterprise subscription)?
+Does Domain control, with the option to capture new users enabled, activate the same feature as JIT (forcing users with certain domains to join a default team in an Enterprise subscription)?